-MS Capital City Pride is an organization that was founded to provide support to the LGBTQ+ community in Jackson, Mississippi through the implementation of events throughout the year, including a yearly two day Pride Celebration.
-MS Capital City Pride's mission is to create a community of people with diverse gender identities and sexual orientations who are united, visible, and equal to all Mississippians.
+Capital City Pride is a 501c(3) organization that was founded to provide support to the LGBTQ+ community in Jackson, Mississippi through the implementation of events throughout the year, including a yearly Pride Celebration.
+Capital City Pride's mission is to create safe spaces for the LGBTQ+ community in Jackson, MS; while advocating for their needs and mentoring new emerging leaders.

-MS Capital City Pride is made up by a 12 person Steering Committee.
-It's Committee Members represent all sexual orientations, socioeconomic backgrounds, race, and range in age from 22-65.
+Capital City Pride is made up by a 11 person Board.
+Its Members represent all sexual orientations, socioeconomic backgrounds, race, and age.

 Grace House is a Mississippi 501(c)3 that was founded in 1995.
 Grace House was established to provide a place where men with a common bond, (HIV/AIDS), could live with integrity and without fear and prejudice.
 At that time, Grace House consisted of one house which could take in a maximum of twelve residents.